-- Prior to employment, language proficiency of the finalists in the applicant pool is determined using the following methods:
+2. Language proficiency of the candidate selected for hire is determined using the following methods:

-- Written proficiency in the English language is examined by the Search Committee using the documents submitted in the application.
-In addition, writing samples may be requested during the on-campus interview process.
-Members of the search committee will use categories of excellent, satisfactory, or unsatisfactory in evaluating written communication proficiency.
-An overall rating of satisfactory is the required minimum.
+a.
+Written proficiency in the English language is examined by the Search Committee using the documents submitted in the application.
+Additional writing samples may be requested.

 i.
 Members of the search committee will select from categories of excellent, satisfactory, or unsatisfactory on form AA-32 for written communication.
 An overall rating of satisfactory or higher is required for employment.